Booting

-In computing, booting is the process of starting a computer as initiated via hardware such as a button or by a software command.
+In computing, booting is the process of starting a computer as initiated via hardware such as a physical button on the computer or by a software command.
 After it is switched on, a computer's central processing unit (CPU) has no software in its main memory, so some process must load software into memory before it can be executed.
 This may be done by hardware or firmware in the CPU, or by a separate processor in the computer system.
+On some systems a power-on reset (POR) does not initiate booting and the operator must initiate booting after POR completes.
+IBM uses the term Initial Program Load (IPL) on some product lines.

-Restarting a computer also is called rebooting, which can be "hard", e.g. after electrical power to the CPU is switched from off to on, or "soft", where the power is not cut.
+Restarting a computer is also called rebooting, which can be "hard", e.g. after electrical power to the CPU is switched from off to on, or "soft", where the power is not cut.
 On some systems, a soft boot may optionally clear RAM to zero.
-Both hard and soft booting can be initiated by hardware such as a button press or by a software command.
+Both hard and soft booting can be initiated by hardware, such as a button press, or by a software command.
 Booting is complete when the operative runtime system, typically the operating system and some applications, is attained.

 The process of returning a computer from a state of sleep (suspension) does not involve booting; however, restoring it from a state of hibernation does.
-Minimally, some embedded systems do not require a noticeable boot sequence to begin functioning and when turned on may simply run operational programs that are stored in ROM.
+Minimally, some embedded systems do not require a noticeable boot sequence to begin functioning, and when turned on, may simply run operational programs that are stored in read-only memory (ROM).
 All computing systems are state machines, and a reboot may be the only method to return to a designated zero-state from an unintended, locked state.

 In addition to loading an operating system or stand-alone utility, the boot process can also load a storage dump program for diagnosing problems in an operating system.

 Boot is short for bootstrap or bootstrap load and derives from the phrase to pull oneself up by one's bootstraps.
 The usage calls attention to the requirement that, if most software is loaded onto a computer by other software already running on the computer, some mechanism must exist to load the initial software onto the computer.
 Early computers used a variety of ad-hoc methods to get a small program into memory to solve this problem.
-The invention of read-only memory (ROM) of various types solved this paradox by allowing computers to be shipped with a start up program that could not be erased.
+The invention of ROM of various types solved this paradox by allowing computers to be shipped with a start-up program, stored in the boot ROM of the computer, that could not be erased.
 Growth in the capacity of ROM has allowed ever more elaborate start up procedures to be implemented.

 History

 There are many different methods available to load a short initial program into a computer.
-These methods reach from simple, physical input to removable media that can hold more complex programs.
+These methods range from simple, physical input to removable media that can hold more complex programs.